doridori/doridori.github.io/_posts/2015-04-01-Android-Architecture-MV?.md

 #A brief overview of MV* Architectures

-I will get on to an approach that works well for me, but as a Primer a quick introduction to the MVC family of terms.
+I will get on to an approach that works well for me, but as a primer a quick introduction to the MVC family of terms.

 ##MVC (Model-View-Controller)